An Overview of Polypropylene Recycling

 The Polypropylene Recycling Process

 The recycling process involves five steps namely collection, sorting, cleaning, reprocessing by melting and producing new products from recycled PP. So, the first three steps are the same as recycling most other commodities.
 But the last two are critical.
-In the reprocessing phase, collected PP products are fed into an extruder where it is melted at 4640F (2400C) and cut into granules.
+In the reprocessing phase, collected PP products are fed into an extruder where it is melted at 4,640 °F (2,400 °C) and cut into granules.
 These pellets are then ready for use in the production of new products.
-The use of current technologies makes it easier for companies to melt PP and introduce it into the production of new items.

 Challenges and Opportunities in Polypropylene Recycling

-P&G developed the technology, which it is licensing to PureCycle, a portfolio company of Innventure, a Wasson Enterprise Partnership, also based in Chicago.
-The initial PureCycle recycling operation is slated to begin in January 2018.
+P&G developed the technology, which it is licensing to PureCycle.
+The initial PureCycle recycling operation was slated to begin in January 2018.
 It will test and calibrate the PP recycling process before opening a full production plant in 2020.